chrisdew/protostream/README.md

 Implementation
 --------------

-ProtoStream is a tool which uses a state machine to pull out the individual child messages, one by one, as bytes are received.
+ProtoStream is a NodeJS module which uses a state machine to emit the individual child messages, one by one, as bytes are received.

-These child messages can then be decoded separately, the the Protobuf library of your choice.
+These child messages can then be decoded separately, by the Protobuf library of your choice.

 From the test suite: